 You can’t just create one image and hope it works for everything.

-You need to cash in on the recommended image sizes if you want to succeed.
-While they won’t guarantee a click, they will ensure that your ad looks and performs better on the page.
+You need to cash in on the recommended Google ads sizes if you want to succeed.
+While they won’t guarantee a click, they’ll ensure that your ad looks and performs better on the page.